ArjArav98/Issue/README.md

 # Troubleshooting & Common Errors
 * If you encounter a 'permission denied' message on Mac OS, you might have to change the permissions of the executable file to 711.
 Once this is over, you will have to go to `System Preferences -> Security & Privacy` and allow Issue to be 'opened anyway'.
-* If you encounter a 'no config present' error, please make sure you are at the root of the directory which has been initialised with a git repository.
+* If you encounter a 'no config present' error, please make sure you are at the root of a directory which has been initialised with a git repository.

 # Potential Contributions
 Feel free to submit a PR for a feature addition or bug.
+It would be great if you could submit an issue first so that we can discuss whether the potential PR fits within the general direction that the project is going in.

 # Tools Used
 * Gitlab APIs